Tinoxmr/ML/README.md

 # ML
-## Some simple Python scripts for Machine Learning, using sklearn
+### Some simple Python scripts for basic Machine Learning, using sklearn